The Cameron House

-The Cameron House is a small bar, live music venue, and informal cultural centre located on Queen Street West, just west of Spadina Avenue, in the city's downtown core of Toronto, Ontario, Canada.
+The Cameron House is a small bar, live music venue, and informal cultural centre located on Queen Street West, just west of Spadina Avenue, in the downtown core of Toronto, Ontario, Canada.
 The Cameron has a front lounge and a back room, both with the capacity for audiences of no more than sixty people.
 It has been described as a Toronto crossover of CBGB's and the Chelsea Hotel in New York.

 History

 The building that today houses the Cameron House was constructed in 1880.
 In that year, it was # 396 Queen Street, and the other half of the building, #398, was under construction.
 The land to the immediate west of the buildings was a vacant field.
 In 1881, Angus Cameron moved into #398 and opened a dry goods store on the premises.
 The other half of the building remained unoccupied.
 Cameron lived above the shop, his mother living nearby in one of the houses on the street that now bears her family name.
 By the year 1888, the shop became the “Ryan and Sullivan Tailor Shop.”
 In 1890, the store was vacant, but the following year, E. Hodd moved in and opened a furnishings shop.
 In 1895, the structure became the “John Burns Hotel.”

 In 1896, it became the Cameron House.
 First opened as a working hotel in the early 1920s, since October 1981 the Cameron has been a community-based space for music, performance, and visual art.
 Launched by Paul Sannella, his sister Anne Marie Ferraro and their best friend, Herb Tookey, the venue is now owned and operated by Ferraro's children Annalise and Tally.